W. Kamau Bell

 Walter Kamau Bell (born January 26, 1973) is an American stand-up comic and television host.
-He has hosted the CNN series United Shades of America since 2016, and hosted FXX television series Totally Biased with W. Kamau Bell from 2012 to 2013.
+He hosted the CNN series United Shades of America from 2016 to 2022, and hosted FXX television series Totally Biased with W. Kamau Bell from 2012 to 2013.
 He is the host of the live radio show and podcast Kamau Right Now on KALW, and also co-hosts the podcasts Denzel Washington Is the Greatest Actor of All Time Period with comedian Kevin Avery and Politically Re-Active with Hari Kondabolu.
 In 2022, Bell directed and produced the documentary miniseries We Need to Talk About Cosby.

 Early life and education

 Bell was born in Palo Alto, California, and grew up in Alabama, Boston, and Chicago.
 He is the only child of Walter Bell, who served as Alabama's Insurance Commissioner and Chairman of Swiss Re America Holding Corporation, and author Janet Cheatham Bell, who founded a self-publishing firm.
 Between the ages of five and 12, Bell lived in Boston, Massachusetts, in the Mattapan neighborhood of the city.
 Bell graduated from the University of Chicago Laboratory Schools and attended the University of Pennsylvania before dropping out.
 Later he began to pursue a career in comedy and started taking filmmaking classes at Columbia College Chicago.

 He is a first cousin once removed of speculative fiction writer N. K. Jemisin.